 Making Fine Poems 2024

-This eight-module online course is designed for anyone interested in exploring the art and craft of writing poetry.
+This updated six-module online course is designed for anyone interested in exploring the art and craft of writing poetry.
 The course will focus on the building blocks for making fine modern poems including sound, language, metaphor, forms, line length.
 Emphasis will also be placed on discovering what you want to say and how to say it.
-By the end of this course, students will have written 20 different poems in various forms.
-Comprehensive workbooks and examples accompany this course, and tutor feedback is given on 18 writing exercises.
+By the end of this course, students will have written 18 different poems in various forms.
+Comprehensive workbooks and exercises are emailed fortnightly, and tutor feedback is given on 18 writing exercises.
 There is a monthly Zoom call for all online students.
 The course is designed to be completed within four months, but we allow a year to complete the course.

 Please note first work will be emailed 21 August 2024 with the expectation that writing exercises will be completed in time for the first Zoom class.

 This fortnightly Zoom course starts Wednesday 7pm -8.
 30 pm, September 4, 2024

 Class Dates:, September 4 & 18, October 2 & 16 & 30, November 13